tdwaf/doc.jp/docs/resources/currently-using.md

 ### Sentence Search

 - [Immersion Kit](https://www.immersionkit.com/): Made by game gengo (amazing youtuber!).
 You can search sentences from anime, games, etc. with translation.
 I like to use it when I want to spice up the sentences I'm mining (for a particular vocabulary word)

+### Misc

+- [Japanese Media Recommendation Spreadsheet](https://docs.google.com/spreadsheets/d/1w42HEKEu2AzZg9K7PI0ma9ICmr2qYEKQ9IF4XxFSnQU/edit#gid=1999205540): This has been super helpful when picking resources to get input from